jbq/pkg-salt/doc/topics/hacking.rst

 Developing Salt
 ===============

-There is a great need for contributions to salt and patches are welcome!
+There is a great need for contributions to Salt and patches are welcome!
 The goal here is to make contributions clear, make sure there is a trail for where the code has come from, and most importantly, to give credit where credit is due!

 There are a number of ways to contribute to salt development.